 On 22 March 2017 I went to the High Tech Campus in Eindhoven to attend a seminar about 'smarthomes' (presented by tweakers.net).
 I am renovating my bungalow from 1967 and was curious about the current state of technology for smarthomes.
 I decided to turn my home into a smarthome.
 It's already disconnected from the gas supply line and it will be a house with a heat pump and solar panels.
 So besides the water the house will be a 100% sustainable home.

 Now I am looking for a smart solution for my smarthome.
 The Loxone Miniserver is a very nice device, but additional KNX devices that you need for the system are very expensive.
-Let's make a cheaper solution to expand the inputs & outputs.
+Let's make a cheaper and more flexible solution to expand the inputs & outputs.
 A device that can be connected to the network and send the active button signal to the Loxone by ethernet.
-I also can add a KNX connection and Modbus, but I need someone to write the firmware for this.
+There will be the following interfaces available: I2C, 1-wire, DMX, Modbus, Wifi/BLE, Ethernet.
+So this PCB can also be a network gateway to those interfaces.
 This project can also be used by someone that doesn't use a Loxone.
 With a webpage on the ATSAMD21 you can have a realtime insight in the digital inputs and set the digital outputs.
 But the device can also generate TCP request when an input changes.
 You can also connect some PIR sensors on the digital inputs (with a AC to DC level adapter in between) and generate an alarm when you're from home (send a notification by the internet to your phone).

-These are my first thoughts about the hardware:
+These are the specs of the final hardware:

 * controller is the ATSAMD21.
-This controller is arduino compatible (with the right firmware inside)
+This controller is Arduino M0 compatible (with the right firmware inside)

-* Step down power converter.
-The 24VDC will be converted to 3v3 for powering the MCU.
+* High efficiency step down power converter.
+The 24VDC will be converted to 3v3 and 5v for powering the MCU and peripherals.

 Ps. the picture is of an existing modbus board that has 16 inputs and 14 output relays